jarusll/the-logs/index.md

 I am keeping a hard limit on the number of things I can own.
 Lets try that.

 On 2nd September, I tried riding 100kms but my body gave up on about 65kms.
-I realised the position was very aggressive, I was leaning forward and it would numb my wrists.
+I realized the position was very aggressive, I was leaning forward and it would numb my wrists.
 Also the seat was very uncomfortable since it doesn't have any cushion or suspension.
 I did 2 useful upgrades to my ARC(electric bike)

 - Rear view mirror on right side
 - Seat cushion